ahakla/elrond-nodes/README.md

 ----------------------------------------------------------

 Here is how you could setup your `nodes_config.sh` in these scenario's, prior to running `install_nodes.sh`.
+**Always carefully review all the settings below `!!!
+EDIT BELOW WHERE NECESSARY !!!`.**

 1. Set `USE_KEYS=()`, `KEEPDB_KEYS=()`, `KEEPLOGS_KEYS=()`, `KEEPSTATS_KEYS=()`.

-2. Carefully review all the settings below `!!!
-EDIT BELOW WHERE NECESSARY !!!`.
-You will probably have registered the initialNodesPk and the initialBalancesPk.
+2. You will probably have registered the initialNodesPk and the initialBalancesPk.
 Suppose you had two nodes for which the first 12 characters (key-id's) in initialNodesPk were 86001ab0d380 and 22a5a948582d.
 Then you set `NUMBER_OF_NODES=2` and `NODE_NAMES=('your_name (1)' 'your_name (2)')`, or any other friendly node names you would like to give your nodes.
 You set the array `USE_KEYS=(86001ab0d380 22a5a948582d)`, and if you want to keep the nodes' databases to not have to synchronize again (unless there is a new testnet), you can set the array